srnichols/StampsPattern/README.md

 ---

-Note: See CAF/WAF Compliance Analysis (./docs/CAF_WAF_COMPLIANCE_ANALYSIS.md) for framework mapping and scoring, then map implementation to your enterprise platform using the Azure Landing Zones Guide (./docs/LANDING_ZONES_GUIDE.md).
+Note: See [CAF/WAF Compliance Analysis](./docs/CAF_WAF_COMPLIANCE_ANALYSIS.md) for framework mapping and scoring, then map implementation to your enterprise platform using the [Azure Landing Zones Guide](./docs/LANDING_ZONES_GUIDE.md).

 ## 🚀 Quick Links